 You didn’t cause the car accident, but you’ve been left to pick up the pieces.
-Contact Chris Hudson Law Group today to schedule a free consultation to discuss your Augusta car accident case.
+Call the car accident lawyers of Chris Hudson Law Group in Augusta, Georgia, today at (706) 690-4613 to schedule a free consultation about your car accident case.

 The person who hit you has caused you pain, frustration, and uncertainty far beyond the physical injuries you’ve endured.
 You now struggle with mounting medical bills, time missed from work, and a battle with the insurance company that has your head spinning.

 Don’t leave your health and your livelihood in the hands of insurance companies who don’t have your best interests in mind.
-Chris Hudson Law Group serves Georgia and South Carolina from his office in Augusta.
+Our car accident lawyers specialize in standing up to insurance companies.
+Chris Hudson Law Group serves Georgia and South Carolina from our office in Augusta.

 You have enough to worry about with your injuries.
 When you hire our firm, you get immediate relief from having to take on a legal battle with your insurance adjuster.

 From the moment you employ us to represent your case, you get a roadmap that outlines precisely what you can expect.
 You won’t have any more questions, doubts, or concerns about the legal aspects of your insurance claim.
 Instead, you can sit back and focus on recovering from your injuries with confidence that your claim is being handled in the right way.